6.2.1 What and where to search

 - For full details of search filters, see the Cochrane Handbook, Section 6.4.11: Search Filters

-- A filter has been developed for Embase by the team involved in the Cochrane Embase Project.
+- A filter has been developed for Embase by the team involved in the Centralised Search Service.
 For more information, see the Cochrane Library help pages (scroll down to Set 2: Records retrieved by the new search).

 6.2.4 Other methods of finding studies

 - checking the references of relevant studies (from the Cochrane review and other related reviews), together with citation searches

 - the use of the ‘related articles’ feature in electronic databases

 For information about designing search strategies, see the Cochrane Handbook, Chapter 6.4.2: Structure of a search strategy.

 Designing a Cochrane search strategy usually involves providing sets of terms to search for the:

 - health condition of interest (i.e. the population)

 - eg pregnant women or people with melanoma